Profile picture of: Armelle Tsamo Tontsa

 Biography

-Armelle TSAMO TONTSA holds a degree in Chemistry and earned her M.Sc.
-(2009) and PhD (2014) from the University of Yaounde 1.
-Her academic journey led her to post-doctoral positions at the Georg August University of Göttingen (Germany) and Tshwane University of Technology (South Africa).
-Since 2020, she assumed the role of a lecturer and researcher in the Department of Organic Chemistry at the University of Yaounde 1, Cameroon.
+Armelle holds a degree in Chemistry and earned her M.Sc.
+(2009) and Ph.D.
+(2014) from the University of Yaoundé 1.
+Her academic journey led her to postdoctoral positions at the Georg August University of Göttingen (Germany) and the Tshwane University of Technology (South Africa).
+Since 2020, she has been a lecturer and researcher in the Department of Organic Chemistry at the University of Yaoundé 1, Cameroon.

-Armelle has been honoured with prestigious fellowships and awards throughout her career.
+She has been honored with numerous prestigious fellowships and awards throughout her career.
 Notable accolades include the Canadian Commonwealth Exchange Program (2009) and the German Academic Exchange Service (DAAD) fellowship (2014) during her doctoral studies.
-Subsequently, she received the South African National Research Foundation (2016-2019), the Royal Society of Chemistry Research grant (2021), the DAAD Research Stays for University Academics and Scientists (2022), as well as the OPCW fellowship programme (2023) and the Researcher Development Grant of the Royal Society of Chemistry (2023).
+She later received the South African National Research Foundation fellowship (2016–2019), the Royal Society of Chemistry Research Grant (2021), the DAAD Research Stays for University Academics and Scientists (2020 and 2022), the OPCW Fellowship Programme (2023), and the Royal Society of Chemistry’s Researcher Development Grant (2023).
+She was recently awarded the Schlumberger Faculty for the Future Foundation Award in 2024 to conduct a two-year project in pharmacognosy at Université Paris-Saclay in France.

-Beyond her research contributions, Armelle actively peer-reviews for internationally renowned journals, advocates for STEM education for females, and mentors female postgraduate students.
-Her commitment to excellence is further demonstrated by her participation in the African Science Leadership Programme 2023 (cohort 9) and her certification as a scholarship mentor from Africademics.
+Beyond her research, Armelle is a dedicated peer reviewer for internationally renowned journals, a strong advocate for STEM education for women and girls, and a mentor to female postgraduate students.
+She is interested in science advice and diplomacy and is part of the third cohort of the Science Advice Skills Development Program (SASDP-3).
+Her commitment to leadership and excellence is further exemplified by her participation in the African Science Leadership Programme (Cohort 9), the Belmont Leadership Workshop, and her certification as a scholarship mentor from Africademics.

 Awards